waspcojp/napier/README.md

 A proxy client opens a port for local connections and brokers connections to a local web server.

-The proxy client has a built-in web server, and when enabled, it is possible to publish the specified directory and below via the proxy.
+The proxy client has a built-in web server, and when **enabled**, it is possible to publish the specified directory and below via the proxy.

 ## Quick Start